 News

-The Imperial BRC PCRU has supported two bids for NIHR funding during 2025.
-The £1m grant to establish a Primary Care Commercial Delivery Centre (PC-CRDC) in North West London was announced on 21st October and will commence on 1st November 2025.
+The Imperial BRC PCRU has supported infrastructure bids for NIHR funding during 2025.
+The £1m grant to establish a Primary Care Commercial Delivery Centre (PC-CRDC) in North West London was announced on 21st October and commenced on 1st November 2025.
 The goal is to expand the delivery of commercial trials across the six Primary Care Research Facilities and help position the UK as a global leader in commercial research.
+Read more here.

-An additional grant of £300,000 in capital funding is currently in progress.
+The NIHR announcement of two additional grants of £300,000 each in capital funding are currently expected.
 The funding will support a 29-month programme beginning on 1 November 2025.
-The requested capital funding will enable five research sites to expand their capacity for commercial clinical trials and enter new, underserved research areas by providing essential equipment to strengthen trial delivery and ensure alignment with sponsor requirements.
+The requested capital funding will enable the six research sites to expand their capacity for commercial trials and academic studies and enter new, underserved research areas by providing essential equipment to strengthen trial delivery and ensure alignment with sponsor requirements.

 Primary Care Research Capability